-The below list consists of all the actresses who I think have the potential to get nominated for, if not win, Best Actress Oscar.
+Wishful thinking aside, here’s the list of contenders who I think have the potential to get nominated for, if not win, Best Actress Oscar.
 Obviously, considering we are still months away from the ceremony, the below list is more of an intelligent guess — based on my past experience, actor’s credibility and film’s potential — than anything else.

 ‘Lucy in the Sky’ is inspired by astronaut Lisa Nowak’s true story that was dubbed NASA love triangle by tabloids back in 2007.
 The film revolves around stressed-out astronaut Lucy Cola who after returning back to earth from space, where she was romantically involved with another astronaut, takes a deranged non-stop road trip across five states with lethal weapons in her trunk with the intent of kidnapping her ex-lover’s new romantic interest.
 As you might have already guessed, Natalie Portman plays the central role of Lucy Cola.
-Just going by the premise of the film, there’s plenty of meat in the role that Portman can certainly chew on.
-The film is directed by Noah Hawley, TV series Fargo’s creator, who seems like the perfect guy to handle such an eccentric story.
+Even though there’s plenty of meat in the role and Portman certainly excels in it, the film itself suffers from a lot of issues.
+Which means as good as Portman is, not enough people may see the film.

 Harriet Tubman was born a slave.
 Born in atrocities, she could have easily accepted her fate and continued to be beaten at the hands of the men who claimed to be her masters.
 But she was made of stronger matter.
 Not only did Tubman break out of the cycle that placed her under the dominance of one white family after another, she actively took part in freeing others of this miserable fate.
 She was an activist, she was a recruiter, she was a spy.
 Harriet Tubman lived many lives while people struggle with the only one that they’ve got!
-Cynthia Erivo’s casting as Harriet is truly an interesting one.
-We haven’t seen much of her, but she is definitely someone with a lot of potential (watch her in ‘Windows’).
-Her prospects of Oscar nomination depends on how good the film turns out to be.
-Irrespective of everything, I am certainly hope for the best and that’s why Erivo is on this list.
+Cynthia Erivo is great as Harriet and surely deserves to be in contention.
+Her prospects of Oscar nomination depends a lot on how well the film does.
+The first reactions haven’t been great, but luckily for her, this year, shockingly, is turning out to be a weak year for best actress category.

 2. Saoirse Ronan, ‘Little Women’

 Saoirse Ronan has already bagged three Oscar nominations in her relatively short acting career.
-Her last nomination came not very long ago for ‘Lady Bird’, Greta Gerwig’s most recent film for which she received nominations too.
+Her last nomination came not very long ago for ‘Lady Bird’, Greta Gerwig’s last film.
 ‘Little Women’ is Louisa May Alcott’s autobiographical account of her life with her three sisters in Concord, Massachusetts in the 1860s.
 With their father fighting in the American Civil War, sisters Jo, Meg, Amy and Beth are at home with their mother, a very outspoken women for her time.
 The story tells of how the sisters grow up, find love and find their place in the world.
 Over the years, Louisa May Alcott’s classic novel has acted as an inspiration for several stories, having been officially adapted onscreen several times.
 In 1994’s version of the film, Winona Ryder Ryder played Jo March, the same character that Saoirse Ronan is playing in this film.
 Ryder went on to receive Best Actress nomination that year.
 Will Ronan repeat the same?
 I am more than confident that she will.

 Read More in Oscar Predictions: